mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 #### Monitors

-A monitor is agent that queries the state of the servers and makes it available to the services in order to route traffic based on it.
+A monitor is an agent that queries the state of the servers and makes it available to the services in order to route traffic based on it.
 For more detailed information, please consult the [monitor reference](https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-maxscale-configuration-guide/#monitor).

 Depending on which highly available configuration your servers have, you will need to choose betweeen the following modules:
 - [Galera Monitor](https://mariadb.com/kb/en/mariadb-maxscale-2308-galera-monitor/): Detects whether servers are part of the cluster, ensuring synchronization among them, and assigning primary and replica roles as needed.